 The 12 houses of the Astrological Calendar and hours on the clock?

-Why there is 60 minutes to an hour, 60 seconds to a minute?
+Why there are 60 minutes to an hour, 60 seconds to a minute?

-How the golden ratio tells us how Stonehenge was used after the phase II construction?
+How does the golden ratio tell us how Stonehenge was used after the phase II construction?

 Harmonic Proportions are to sound as the Golden Ratio is to structure.